kaiseron17-cloud/soul_scents/README.md

-# 🌸 Soul Scents
+# 🌸 Bloomtrace

-### Turning Sacred Flowers into Sustainable Fragrance
+### From Floral Waste to Traceable Fragrance

-Soul Scents is a student-led sustainability venture that aims to transform discarded flower offerings from temples, churches, and other religious places into valuable fragrance ingredients and essential oils.
+Bloomtrace is a student-led sustainability and technology venture that aims to transform discarded flower offerings from temples, churches, and other religious places into valuable fragrance ingredients and essential oils.

-Instead of allowing flower waste to be discarded, Soul Scents explores a **waste-to-value, circular-economy model** that gives these flowers a second life.
+Instead of allowing flower waste to be discarded, Bloomtrace explores a **waste-to-value, circular-economy model** that combines sustainable flower recovery with smart collection, processing, extraction, and batch-level traceability.

 ---